 - you get paid the amount in full and don't have to chase payments

-These benefits don't come without one disadvantage, which the payment plan businesses are quick to say is covered by increased sales, and that's you must pay a merchant fee for every sale you make using that payment plan.
+These benefits don't come without one key disadvantage, (which the payment plan businesses are quick to say is covered by increased sales); a merchant fee for every sale made using that payment plan.
+Usually these are charged as a total percentage of the transaction, though this does vary between providers.

 What Are My Website's Payment Plan Options?